-- 1. Oueuing i2c:qwrite\bytes/2,3 write operations between calls to i2c:begin\transmission/1 and i2c:end\transmission/1.
-In this case, write operato are queued locally dispatched when tions and the target device the i2c:end\transmission/1 operation is called; - 2.
+- between calls 1.
+Oueuing i2c:qwrite\bytes/2,3 write operations to i2c:begin\transmission/1 and i2c:end\transmission/1.
+In this case, write operations are queued locally and dispatched to the target device when the i2c:end\transmission/1 operation is called; - 2.
 Writing a byte or sequence of bytes in one i2c:write\bytes/2, 3 operation.